 Derek DeBobes

 Director of Title IX and Equal Opportunity

+College of the Holy Cross

 Hogan Campus Center- Suite 506

+Worcester, MA 01610

 508-793-3336

 ddebobes@holycross.edu

 The Director of Equal Opportunity is also available to meet with any individual to provide information about the implementation of this policy and Sexual Misconduct Policy, including the availability of supportive measures, the investigation process, and the resolution/sanction process, as well as discussing other resources within the College community and beyond.
 The Director of Equal Opportunity and/or other qualified members of the College community will assist, as necessary, with these efforts.